-[Please note fraction of marks should not be rounded off for clauses (a), (b) and (c)]
+[Please note, fraction of marks should not be rounded off clauses (a), (b) and (c)]

-14. Eligibility for the award of Degree:
+12. Eligibility for the award of Degree:

-A candidate shall have passed in all the subjects of first, second and third year to be eligible for award of degree.
+A candidate shall have passed in all the subjects of first, second and third year to be eligible for a compulsory 12 months of rotational internship.
+On completion of 12 months of the internship with pass criteria in outgoing clinical assessment exams the candidate is then eligible for the award of degree.